Engee documentation

 Description

-The Gear Box represents an ideal, non-planetary gearbox with a fixed gear ratio.
-The gear ratio is defined as the ratio of the angular speed of the input shaft to the angular speed of the output shaft.
+Block Gear Box It is an ideal, non-planetary gearbox with a fixed gear ratio.
+The gear ratio is defined as the ratio of the angular velocity of the input shaft to the angular velocity of the output shaft.

 The gearbox is described by the following equations: